vidbina/vidbina.github.io/_posts/2014-9-29-coming-to-africa.markdown

   <iframe src="//instagram.com/p/gICEH_Kc6b/embed/" width="612" height="710" frameborder="0" scrolling="no" allowtransparency="true"> </iframe>
 </div>

+I want to join one of the four [Ampion][ampion] busses that are set to start their journey somewhere in Africa in November.

 ## Why?
 I have several reasons for wanting to join one of the African busses.
 If you are here to read it here goes&hellip; (otherwise <a href="#who">tl;dr</a>)

 ###Homecoming
-I&rsquo;ve heard so many stories about the continent where it all began.
-I need to experience its glory firsthand.
+I&rsquo;ve heard enough stories about the continent where it all began.
+It&rsquo;s time to experience its glory firsthand.
+Being that Africa happens to be the cradle of human life makes this a trip to my roots.
+Genetically the closest match within my lineage will most likely be traceable to the west African region but anywhere on the continent will do for my first visit.

 ###Learning
 The last time I attempted a trip of this sort I learned so much more about the world than I think I had in the year before.
-I spend my time on the trip dreaming, imagining, building solutions that could solve a problem or two experienced by at least two other souls on this planet and HH.
-Furthermore, seeing a bit of the world helped me to see things in live a bit different, which helps me in thinking out of the box.
+Furthermore, seeing a bit of the world helped me to view things in life a bit different, which keeps me thinking out of the box in some situations.

 ###Giving back
-I do not have dough or incredible exit stories to share, but I do have a crapload of experience in engineering, staying lean, failing, getting screwed, getting hurt, rebounding, getting lucky and some other things that may come in handy in the entrepreneurship jungle.
-I have been riding this rollercoaster for a few years now {{ ":roller_coaster:" | emojify }}.
+I do not have dough or incredible exit stories to share, but I do have a crapload of experience in engineering, staying lean, failing, getting screwed, getting hurt, rebounding, getting lucky, making money, having fun, losing money, giving
+200% percent and some other things that may become hallmark moments during anyone&rsquo;s venture through the tough jungle of entrepreneurship.

+I have been riding this rollercoaster for a few years now
+{{ ":roller_coaster:" | emojify }}.

-I would love to get in touch with other entrepreneurs to share my experiences.
+It seems fun to get in touch with other entrepreneurs to share my experiences.

 ###Connecting
-Some of the great cats I have had the pleasure of connecting with in the past year stem from my former bustrip.
+Some of the great cats I have had the pleasure of connecting with in the past year stem from my [startupbus][startupbus] adventure last year.
 I relate to the misfits, the goons, those buffoons with crazy ideas looming, with radical dreams blooming and a unhealthy dose of energy to tackle the challenges head-on.
+You usually meet these nut-jobs on these trips {{ ":grin:" | emojify }}.

 ###Recharging
-Sleep deprivation may be one of the culprits for exhaustion, yet this very experience will most likely succeed in rejuvenating my mind -- it did last year when I coasted through Europe.
-You see new places, meet new people, hear new ideas, smell new scents, hear new sounds.
-How can that not refuel a brain with an unsatiable desire for more stimuli.
+Sleep deprivation may be one of the culprits for exhaustion, yet during this very adventure it will not obstruct the experience from rejuvenating my mind -- it didn&rsquo;s last year when I coasted through Europe.

+You see new places, meet new people, hear new ideas, smell new scents, hear new sounds&hellip; heck, how can that not refuel a brain with an unsatiable desire for more stimuli?!?

 ## How?
 Well&hellip; because I know that you are such an incredibly awesome soul I